Table of Contents

-There is also a risk that the voting process could be manipulated by people with a lot of tokens.
-This could lead to decisions that are not in the best interests of the organization or its members.
+There is also a risk that the voting process could be manipulated by people with a majority of tokens.
+This could lead to decisions that are not in the best interests of the organization or certain members.

 No room for confidentiality

 Enterprises spend a large chunk of their revenue on research and development.
-Several companies today are thriving because their R&D findings are strictly confidential.
-This confidentiality gives companies a competitive edge.
+Some companies today are thriving because their research and development findings are strictly confidential, which gives those companies a competitive edge.

 In a DAO, however, all the data is stored on a public blockchain.
-This makes it difficult to keep anything secret.
-All information about the inner workings of the organization will be out in the open.
+This makes it difficult to keep information secret, as all information about the inner workings of the DAO are publicly available on the blockchain.

 While this open-source nature allows the community to improve existing rules, it could also lead to competitive advantages being lost or copied.

 Complicated governance structure

 The governance structure of a DAO can be convoluted for beginners.
 This can make it difficult for members to understand how the organization works and make it hard to reach a consensus on important decisions.